NematiLab/bmijc/README.md

-# bmijc
+# BMI JC

-Emory Biomedical Informatics Journal Club
+This is the website for the Biomedical Informatics Journal Club at Emory University.